chandanegc1/Document-Verification/client/src/assets/README.md

 export default links;
 ```

-- in a second, we will discuss why '.' in "add job"
+- in a second, we will discuss why '.' in "add doc"

 #### SmallSidebar